Billotais/TDDE09_project/README.md

 In order be able to use our advanced system it is necessary to retrieve data from the Universal Dependencies treebanks.
 Therefore, clone the treebanks you are interested in.
-Our example includes the English and the Swedish dataset.
+Our example includes the English, the Swedish and the French dataset.
 Further languages can be found online in the UniversalDependencies repository.
 If you want to get a feeling for how the system works feel free to see the section “Run” below.